clewisdavis/The-Joy-of-React/course-notes.md

 ## Components

 - Components are a huge part of React, one thing to know, it's a component based framework.
-- What is a component exactly? **A component is a bundle of markup, styles, and logic that controls everything about a specific part of the user interfce.**
+- What is a component exactly? **A component is a bundle of markup, styles, and logic that controls everything about a specific part of the user interface.**
 - It's a different mental model when it comes to code organization.
 Instead of seperating our apps into markup (HTML), styles (CSS), and logic (JS), we organize our apps into components.
 - Good image reference: <https://twitter.com/areaweb>

-### Mechanisms of resuse
+### Mechanisms of reuse

-- Traditional HTML doesn't really have a way to reuse amrkup.
-Some languages use `partials` to acheive this.
+- Traditional HTML doesn't really have a way to reuse markup.
+Some languages use `partials` to achieve this.
 A chunk of HTML inserted into another HTML document.

 - In CSS, the main way to reuse is a `class`.
 A `btn` style for example.